 • Colón Free Trade Zone (CFZ).
 CFZ is the premier free trade zone in the western hemisphere.
 Created in June 1948, the Colon Free Zone has served for more than 69 years as the major trading center for Latin America and the Caribbean.

 • Logistics Parks.
-The geographical proximity of the various different logistics assets in Panamá enable them to closely interact seaports, airports, railroad, special economic zones and the local market.
-This proximity of logistics assets facilitates the establishment of specialized and dedicated Logistics Parks for warehousing and other third-party logistics operations that leverage the accessibility to world class transportation services and trading tradition.
+The geographical proximity of the various different logistics assets in Panamá enables them to closely interact with seaports, airports, railroads, special economic zones, and the local market.
+This proximity of logistics assets facilitates the establishment of specialized and dedicated Logistics Parks for warehousing and other third-party logistics operations that leverage the accessibility to world-class transportation services and trading traditions.

 • Panama Free Zones.
 There are a total of 18 Free Zones in Panamá, of which 12 are currently active with 128 registered companies, mainly operating in Zona Franca Corozal – Marpesca, S.A.
 (38), Zona Franca de Albrook (24), Panexport (18) and Panapark (18).

 • Ciudad del Saber (City of Knowledge).
 The City of Knowledge was created in 1995 and is a non-profit managed by the Ciudad del Saber Foundation that provides fiscal and immigration incentives for its corporate users.
 This Investment Regime is dedicated to research and innovation in the scientific and technological fields, humanistic and cultural transfer of knowledge for use in productive activities, and high-quality programs of higher education.